The format of a German phone number is somewhat different from other countries. In this article, we explain:

 0137: Mostly used by TV shows for telephone voting (e.g., Voice of Germany).
 One call usually costs 50 cents.

-0800: These are free service phone numbers at no cost to you.
+0800: These are toll-free service phone numbers at no cost to you.

 How to find a phone number in Germany?

 Do you remember the old days, when you had this massive phone directory book (Telefonbuch) to search for phone numbers within your country?
 Guess what, they still exist in Germany, but luckily they have also been digitalized.
-You can search for the phone number of any person or business dastelefonbuch.de, provided the person or business is registered.
-That is if you don’t prefer Google to find the phone number of German businesses.
+You can search for the phone number of any person or business at dastelefonbuch.de, provided the person or business is registered.
+That is if you don’t prefer Google to find the phone number of German businesses, which might be faster.

 How to get a German phone number?